Evrey/SHC_AIV/README.md

 ![Screenshot of the new Marshall's castle](./img/marshall.png)

-As with the Rat, you might not recognise the Marshall's new castle, at all, in that he now actually has a propper castle.
-His inner castle is a very simple structure, looking somewhat like a smaller version of vanilla Richard, or somewhat like some Norman Keeps, the latter one being the basic idea behind this castle.
-As vanilla Marshall loved to keep his castle's back completely wide open, the new Marshall's outer wall does not cover the castle's south as well.
-Instead, however, the Marshall protects his south with a moat.
-Oh, and a tiny moat also surrounds his inner castle.
-Had fun with the Marshall being an easy kill?
-Well, that he is no more.
+As with the Rat, you might not recognise the Marshall's new castle, at all, in that he now actually builds a rectangular starfort.
+He builds an inner starfort with high walls and an outer smaller wall in all of his castles.
+Especially due to his very low number of defensive archers, he really needs such an improved fortification to survive enemy attacks at all.

+The Marshall is the only AI lord who does not build any towers, at all.
+There are two reasons for that.
+First, this speeds up repairing the fortification a lot.
+The AI is very slow at saving stones for towers, as the few stones on the stockpile are quickly used to build walls instead.
+Second, a proper starfort is all bastions and maybe a watchtower in the center.

 ### The Abbot